Conformal generation of an exotic rotationally invariant harmonic oscillator: Relationships of the ERIHO

 By applying unitary transformation inverse to (\ref{canxpl}), and then the transformation inverse to (\ref{abuni}), (\ref{su2trans}), to the true and dynamical integrals of the system $\hat{H}_g$, one gets, in particular,

-So, we find that both, rotationally invariant and rotationally non-invariant systems of AHOs are unitary equivalent being related by the described composition of the two unitary transformations.
+So, we find that both, the ERIHO and AHO systems are unitary equivalent being related by the described composition of the two unitary transformations.
 The peculiarity of this relation is that (\ref{abuni}) and (\ref{su2trans}) corresponds to a particular $\mathfrak{su}(2)$ rotation in a fictitious three-dimensional space corresponding to the index of the $\mathfrak{su}(2)$ generators, and the rotational invariance in the $\R^2$ configurational space is broken by the anisotropy of the rescaling transformation (\ref{canxpl}).
-Notice that unitary transformation (\ref{canxpl}) generated by the dilatation operator $\hat{D}$ is a Bogolyubov transformation \cite{Bogol} corresponding to a hyperbolic $so(1,1)$ rotation in terms of the operators $\hat{a}^+_i$ and $\hat{a}^-_i$.
-In order to relate the rotationally invariant isotropic Minkowskian oscillator AHO with its $\mathfrak{so}(1,1)$ analog (\ref{Minso(1,1)}), it is necessary to make a change $\omega\rightarrow \omega/|g|$ in (\ref{Hg''}), and then take a limit $|g|\rightarrow \infty$.
+Notice that unitary transformation (\ref{canxpl}) generated by the operator $\exp(i(\hat{D}_1 \ln |\ell_1|+\hat{D}_2 \ln |\ell_2|))$ is a Bogolyubov transformation \cite{Bogol} corresponding to a hyperbolic $\mathfrak{so}(1,1)\oplus \mathfrak{so}(1,1)$ rotation in terms of the operators $(\hat{a}^+_1,\,\hat{a}^-_1)$, $(\hat{a}^+_2,\,\hat{a}^-_2)$.
+In order to relate the isotropic Minkowskian case of the ERIHO with its $\mathfrak{so}(1,1)$ analog (\ref{Minso(1,1)}), it is necessary to make a change $\omega\rightarrow \omega/|g|$ in (\ref{Hg''}), and then take a limit $|g|\rightarrow \infty$.

 According to Eq. (\ref{abuni}), the classical analog of the unitary transformation generated by (\ref{UnitaryRepChange}) mixes coordinates and momenta variables.
-Then, with taking into account the classical analog of the unitary anisotropic rescaling transformation (\ref{canxpl}), one can show that classical solutions (\ref{traj}) and (\ref{Lis}) correspond to the same trajectories in four-dimensional phase space projected onto two different two-dimensional hyperplanes there which correspond to coordinate variables $x_i$ and $x_i'$ in two families of the AHO systems.
+Then, with taking into account the classical analog of the unitary anisotropic rescaling transformation (\ref{canxpl}), one can show that classical solutions (\ref{traj}) and (\ref{Lis}) correspond to the same trajectories in four-dimensional phase space projected onto two different two-dimensional hyperplanes there which correspond to coordinate variables $x_i$ and $x_i'$ of the ERIHO and AHO systems.